 (Editor’s note: Additional ballot guides will be added as they become known, please send to info@completecolorado.com).

-There are only two statewide measures on Colorado’s 2025 general election ballot, Propositions LL and MM, both of which pertain to the state’s financially flailing “free” school lunch program.
+There are just two statewide measures on Colorado’s 2025 general election ballot, Propositions LL and MM, both of which pertain to the state’s financially flailing “free” school lunch program.
 At the local level, this off-year Nov.
 4 election includes city council and school board races, along with numerous ballot measures, including Taxpayer’s Bill of Rights (TABOR) related tax and debt questions.
 The Denver ballot, for example, includes eight initiatives and four school board seats.

-Complete Colorado has compiled a list of ballot guides from a variety of libertarian, mainstream, right-of-center, and even far-left sources to help you sort through it all, with a heavy emphasis on the statewide measures and the Denver ballot:
+Complete Colorado has compiled a list of ballot guides from a variety of libertarian, mainstream, right-of-center, and far-left sources to help you sort through it all, with a heavy emphasis on the statewide measures and the Denver ballot:

 Independence Institute: Colorado’s free market think tank (also the publisher of Complete Colorado) offers an in-depth analysis of Propositions LL and MM here.
 (Hint, they aren’t fans.)